PETG Filament Density Conversion

 Why is PETG denser than PLA or ABS?

-PETG has a density of 1.23–1.27 g/cm³ compared to ABS (1.00–1.06 g/cm³) and most PLA grades (1.20–1.27 g/cm³).
+PETG has a density of 1.23 to 1.27 g/cm³ compared to ABS (1.00 to 1.06 g/cm³) and most PLA grades (1.20 to 1.27 g/cm³).
 The terephthalate groups in PETG's polymer chain contain an aromatic benzene ring that allows molecular chains to pack more tightly.
 This higher density contributes to PETG's strength and chemical resistance, though it also means a 1 kg PETG spool contains fewer meters of filament than an equivalent ABS spool.